Gonzalo Villar (footballer)

-Gonzalo Villar del Fraile (/es/; born 23 March 1998) is a Spanish professional footballer who plays as a central midfielder for HNL club Dinamo Zagreb.
+Gonzalo Villar del Fraile (/es/; born 23 March 1998) is a Spanish professional footballer who plays as a central midfielder for club Elche CF.

 Club career

 Early career

 Villar was born in Murcia, and represented Elche CF as a youth.
 On 4 January 2015, aged just 16, he made his senior debut with the reserves by coming on as a second-half substitute in a 0–3 Segunda División B home loss against UE Sant Andreu.

 On 28 August 2015 Villar joined Valencia CF for a fee of € 175,000, and returned to youth football.
 Promoted to the B-team ahead of the 2017–18 season, he was a first-choice in Lubo Penev's side, scoring his first senior goal on 26 August 2017 in a 4–1 home routing of CF Peralada-Girona B.

 Elche

 On 9 July 2018, Villar returned to Elche, being assigned to the main squad in Segunda División; Valencia retained 80% of his future transfer.
 He made his professional debut on 18 August, starting in a 0–0 home draw against Granada CF.

 Villar scored his first professional goal on 24 November 2019, netting his team's third in a 3–3 away draw against Málaga CF.